docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

 Add `SSL_TYPE=self-signed` to your `docker-mailserver` environment variables.
 Postfix and Dovecot will be configured to use the provided certificate (_`.pem` files above_) during container startup.

-#### Generating a self-signed certificate
+### Generating a self-signed certificate

 !!! note

-    Since v10, support in `setup.sh` for generating a self-signed SSL certificate internally was removed.
+    Since `docker-mailserver` v10, support in `setup.sh` for generating a _self-signed SSL certificate_ internally was removed.

-    It is now similar to `SSL_TYPE=manual` (_except `manual` does not support verification for a custom CA_), but does not require additional ENV vars for providing the location of cert files.

 One way to generate self-signed certificates is with [Smallstep's `step` CLI](https://smallstep.com/docs/step-cli).
-This is exactly what [`docker-mailserver` does for creating test certificates](https://github.com/docker-mailserver/docker-mailserver/tree/master/test/test-files/ssl/example.test).
+This is exactly what [`docker-mailserver` does for creating test certificates][github-file::tls-readme].

 For example with the FQDN `mail.example.test`, you can generate the required files by running: